petervas/iwadpatcher/README.md

-IWadPatcher 1.3
+IWadPatcher 1.4
-released on 22 September 2024
+released on 13 October 2024

 IWadPatcher patches any registered IWAD from DOOM, DOOM II, Final DOOM, Heretic, Hexen and Strife to the latest or any other official version.